By Julianne G. Crane

 Many state and national parks are open for day use, but not overnight camping; others are completely closed.
 Trying to find information on which public park is open can be tedious and requires contacting each individual park to be certain if the gate will be open when you arrive with your RV.

-Here are a few places to start your research:
+Public Lands resources to start your research:

 National Parks: Staying Safe and Recreating Responsibly